High on the Runway: Drug Abuse in the Fashion Industry

 Even as the fashion industry helps fuel the drug abuse of young models—most of whom are fresh out of high school—by upholding them to ridiculously rigid appearance standards, it embraces a culture of collective denial about it, willfully turning a blind eye.

-This double standard of expecting young women to wreck their health in order to sell clothes during Fashion Week and then reacting with disbelief and canceling contracts when one overdoses or gets caught doing drugs is a sad commentary on an industry that already devalues women enough to pluck them straight out of adolescence and set them down in a hyper-competitive world where sex abuse is rampant and self-serving agents and publicists take over the role of parent.
+This double standard of expecting young women to wreck their health in order to sell clothes during Fashion Week and then reacting with disbelief and canceling contracts when one overdoses or gets caught doing drugs is a sad commentary on an industry that already devalues women enough to pluck them straight out of adolescence and set them down in a hyper-competitive world where sexual abuse is rampant and self-serving agents and publicists take over the role of parent.

 Meanwhile, their gaunt visages in fashion magazines fuel an additional epidemic of addiction and dysfunction among adolescent girls and young women who feel they fall short of the standard of beauty.

-An Attitude, a State of Mind
+An Attitude, A State of Mind

 Kate Moss suffered the personal and professional repercussions of getting caught doing drugs, and yet despite the public backlash, she was back at work not long after the hullabaloo died down, ironically hawking “Addict,” Dior’s celebrated line of lipstick that Nordstrom calls “A lipstick, an attitude, a state of mind.”